Updated: February 1, 2022

 The view down Libertador towards the Floralis Generica is stunning.

-This is a great spot during sunset if you happen to be here towards the end of the day.
+And November or not, this is a great spot during sunset if you happen to be here towards the end of the day.

 Artisinal Market in Plaza Francia

-This is a great time to visit the area, the plaza really comes to life on the weekend.
 Tourists and backpackers come to shop for leather goods and handmade souvenirs.

 Locals also descend on the plazas and parks with groups of friends to drink mate and enjoy the fresh air.